What is the location of your program?

-- Children will be required to come dressed appropriately, carry their own backpack with food and water for the day.
+Children will be required to come dressed appropriately, carry their own backpack with extra clothes and a water bottle.
 Teachers shall have extra bottled water available, extra clothes appropriate for the weather, extra dry snacks or fruit/vegetables, hand washing water and soap, hand sanitizer, and an outdoor toileting facility with cleaning supplies.
 We also provide bug spray and sunscreen.

 What if children get cold during a winter session?

-- In cold weather, a heat source such as an open fire will be used as part of the curriculum.
+In cold weather, a heat source such as an open fire will be used as part of the curriculum.
 Children will learn how to safely build and maintain a fire.
 Teachers will always create a safety zone around the fire area and explain the rules carefully during each session.
 Plenty of water will be available each time a fire is lit.
 We also have a cabin with a wood stove at the woodland site.
 On extremely cold days, we use the cabin as a warming hut.

 What weather guidelines will you use for cancelling an outdoor program?